 Second, if we distinguish students according to their native language (French in contrast to any other language), we see that both encouragement and increasing literacy skills have different impacts on these subpopulations.
-More precisely, positive effects were larger for students whose mother tongue is French; moreover, they do not involve the same disciplines (Tables 6a and 6b).9
+More precisely, positive effects were larger for students whose mother tongue is French; moreover, they do not involve the same disciplines (Tables 6a and 6b).

 Third, Tables 7a, 7b, and 7c display results for three different subpopulations of students, depending on whether their baccalaureate was awarded with "merit, honors or distinction", or awarded without any distinction or not awarded.
 Although students who hold a baccalaureate without honors demonstrate lower initial literacy skills than other students, the increase in literacy test scores has a positive impact on academic performance for the three subpopulations.
-However, positive effects do not involve the same disciplines and they are somewhat larger for students who earned their baccalaureate without honors than for other students.10
+However, positive effects do not involve the same disciplines and they are somewhat larger for students who earned their baccalaureate without honors than for other students.

 Fourth, as Tables 5, 6 and 7 demonstrate, certain effects are actually negative, and may appear counter-intuitive given the overall impacts discussed above.
 For instance, for female students specifically, benefiting from encouragement negatively impacts grades in Management for example (considering the final exam and the final course grade).
-This pattern may be interpreted as a lock-in effect: when students spend time practicing literacy skills, they do not
+This pattern may be interpreted as a lock-in effect: when students spend time practicing literacy skills, they do not spend the time on their homework in other subjects (like Economics or Management).
+Thus, for some disciplines, the encouragement device could have led to some negative effects.
+However, these results are often barely significant (here, at a 10 percent level), particularly

-8 Regardless of the experimental conditions received by students, female students spent more time practicing literacy skills than male students (161 to 230 minutes vs. 105 to 150 minutes, depending on the indicator used to measure practice time).
+&lt;sup>20 Regardless of the experimental conditions received by students, female students spent more time practicing literacy skills than male students (161 to 230 minutes vs. 105 to 150 minutes, depending on the indicator used to measure practice time).
 Literacy test scores also increased more for female students than for males (+4.0 vs. +2.5 points).
 However, as a consequence of encouragement, literacy practice time increases more among males than among female students (+65 to +92 minutes vs. +48 to 60 minutes, depending on the indicator used for practice time).
 Hence, literacy test score increased more among male than among female students (+1.4 vs. +1 point) for students assigned to encouragement.
 Detailed results for male and female students and all disciplines are available on request.